dimasandhk/direct-wa/README.md

-# Tentang Repo
+# About

-Cara termudah mengirim pesan whatsapp tanpa harus mengesave nomor yang dituju.
-Dibuat menggunakan Bootstrap 4 dan Vanilla Javascript.
-Untuk efek typingnya menggunakan TypedJS
+The easiest way to send whatsapp messages without having to save the destination number.
+Created using Bootstrap 4 and Vanilla Javascript.
+For the effect of typing, use TypedJS

 <hr>

 [![Build Status](https://travis-ci.org/mattboldt/typed.js.svg?branch=typed-2.0)](https://travis-ci.org/mattboldt/typed.js)